Sabacon/Predicting-Heart-Disease-with-Naive-Bayes/README.md

 Both assumptions are often violated.
 Very few datasets in the real world satisfy them.
 Naive Bayes performs well regardless.

 ## Problem
-i want to predict the presence or absence of heart disease in patients based on blood pressure, resting blood pressure, cholesterol etc.
+I want to predict the presence or absence of heart disease in patients based on blood pressure, resting blood pressure, cholesterol etc.

 ## Data
 The data used has 303 observations and 14 features.
 It is available in this repository.